AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_dev.rst

    see the latest changes.
 Likewise, do not use pip to install GSAS-II for the same reasons.

-   One could possibly modify the installed GSAS-II files, in a directory along the lines of ``.../pixi/.pixi/envs/default/Lib/site-packages/GSASII``, but then changed files would need to be copied over to the git repo and would be at risk for an accidental overwrite if the install command were used.
+   While one could modify the installed GSAS-II files, in a directory along the lines of ``.../pixi/.pixi/envs/default/Lib/site-packages/GSASII`` during code development, but then the revised files would need to be copied over to the git repo to upload them and would be at risk for an accidental overwrite if the install command were used.

 Once GSAS-II is installed and is running, one uses git to change the GSAS-II files over to the version in your copy of the repo.
 Before doing that, note if you will be using `ssh or https access
-<gitauthenticate>`_ to GitHub.
+<#gitauthenticate>`_ to GitHub.
 With ssh access you will use these
 commands::

   cd GSAS-II